top of page

 Dairy for Development Programme Officer

-Sam joined RJA&HS in the Dairy for Development team as a D4D Programme Officer in March 2023 following the completion of his Programme Associate year with Jersey Overseas Aid and Ripple Effect (formerly Send a Cow).
+Sam joined the RJA&HS in the Dairy for Development team as a D4D Programme Officer in March 2023 following the completion of his Programme Associate year with Jersey Overseas Aid and Ripple Effect (formerly Send a Cow).
 He spent time with Ripple Effect working in Rwanda, Kenya and the UK, in both office and project-based tasks.
 Sam has previously spent time living, working and volunteering in Africa, including in Uganda, Kenya, Rwanda, Tanzania and South Africa.

 D4D Team